 Milestones for completion in 2018/19 Performance and commentary Deliver an effective and responsive planning service.
 At least 70% of applications determined in time.
-This has been exceeded each month in this quarter, with over 85% of applications determined in time in each month.
+This has been exceeded each month in this quarter, with over 82% of applications determined in time in each month.
 Number of planning enforcement cases closed per month.
-One enforcement case has been closed in this period.
-14 cases remain open.
+11 enforcement case have been closed in this period.
+14 cases are open.
 Annual Environmental Sustainability Report published.
 The Annual Environmental Sustainability Report for 2016/17 is due to be published in the next period; the 2017/18 Report will be published later in the year.
 Deliver the environmental engagement strategy (including Earth Hour and Climathon).
 Earth Hour took place on 24 March including AMO lights being switched off for an hour.
 Planning for Climathon 2018 on 25/26 October, focusing on the circular economy and single use plastics.
 Deliver the QEOP Smart Sustainable District programme.
-Future Infrastructure study is underway for completion in mid August.
-This will help shape the strategy for the deployment of the carbon offset fund.
+Future Infrastructure study complete and is helping to shape the strategy for the deployment of the carbon offset fund.
 Development of smart mobility living lab on the Park and in Greenwich.
 Collaboration agreement signed with consortium partners.
-Routes and specification are being agreed.
+On track to open the testbed to customers in 2019.